Yoav666s/dnd-wiki/collections/_monsters/basic-rules/lich.md

   **Turn Resistance.** The lich has advantage on saving throws against any effect that turns undead.
 actions: |
   **Paralyzing Touch.** Melee Spell Attack: +12 to hit, reach 5 ft., one creature.
 Hit: 10 (3d6) cold damage.
 The target must succeed on a DC 18 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+reactions: ""
 legendary_actions: |
   **Cantrip.** The lich casts a cantrip.